Trapeze Classes for NYC Kids: Where to Study Aerial Circus Arts

 Ages 5 and up

-This award-winning dance troupe pushes the boundaries of the genre by incorporating acrobatics and even trapeze into its work.
+This award-winning dance troupe pushes the boundaries of the genre by incorporating acrobatics and trapeze into its work.
 The kids' classes at the troupe's Brooklyn studio include training in turning, tumbling, trampoline and trapeze, but there is no dedicated trapeze class.
 Unlike most other aerial programs, drop-ins aren't allowed so families must make a semester-long commitment.
-Visit the website for website for a full list of classes.
+Visit the website for a full list of classes.

 Read about other cool programs for kids in our Classes Guide.